Rupin-Oberoi/News_App/README.md

 ## Installation

+To run the app, follow these steps:

+1. Clone the repository: `git clone https://github.com/Rupin-Oberoi/News_App`

-To install the application, clone the repository and open it in Android Studio.
-Run the application on an emulator or a physical device.
+2. Open the project in Android Studio.

+3. Run the app on an Android emulator or physical device.

 ## Usage